top of page

 when Night slays Day, we stand in its way

-Half daytime, half nighttime, dusk is the torn moment between sunshine and moonlight, the struggle after night burns down another day and before the light turns cold.
+Half daytime, half nighttime, dusk is the torn frontier between sky and universe.
 It is in this afterglow twilight that the last fire in the sky ebbs into paler shades of orange and yellow, before wandering west on the spectrum towards far colors like indigo.
-Meanwhile, on earth’s surface, civilization flips the switch to side with the day, and bulbs drip into the evanescent stream of hues like florescent droplets – what a colorful fight of light.
+Meanwhile, on earth’s surface, civilization flips the switch to poke bulb-shaped holes into the nearing darkness and side with the light.
+And with every layer of day sky that the night sky erases on its way down to the horizon, more bulbs drip into the evanescent stream of hues like electrical droplets in support of the daily fight put up by light.